rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Datacenter Foundational Security.md

-#### 6.13.3.3	Installing the Integration Hub for Use with Kubernetes
+#### 6.13.3.3	Configuring the Integration Hub for Use with Kubernetes

-The Integration Hub should be installed after the Intel SecL CRDs have already been installed on the Kubernetes Master.
+The Integration Hub should be installed after the Intel SecL CRDs have already been installed on the Kubernetes Control Plane.
 If the Hub has already been installed without an available tenant endpoint, the isntaller can simply b rerun with a modified ihub.env answer file containing the required tenant variables.

 The ihub.env answer file requires two variables to be configured with information from teh Kubernetes environment before installation: